 Odd guy, Jaxon thought, before letting dispatch know he was available again.

-As Jaxon drove over to the Flameshow Bar for the third time in as many Tuesdays to pick up a Caleb Wrotslavsky, he was seriously wondering if this was going to become a new regular routine or what.
-And why it had started up now.
-He’d worked plenty of Tuesday nights, and he’d never seen this guy before.
+As Jaxon drove over to the Flameshow Bar for the third time in as many Tuesdays to pick up one Caleb Wrotslavsky, he was seriously wondering if this was going to become a new regular routine or what.
+Jaxon had worked plenty of Tuesday nights, and he’d never seen this guy before.
 Had he just moved to the area?
-And why Tuesday?
+Was he a sudden fan of mid-week drinking?
+Why get dressed all nice to get drunk on a Tuesday?

 There were several people waiting outside the bar this time, but Jaxon picked out Caleb easily.
 The tailored suit was a dead giveaway, even though his face was hard to see in the half dark of the bar’s lights.